Support Us Button Widget

 Photo by RICtoday

 Richmond’s most famous undead dweller is the Richmond Vampire.
-After several decades shrouded in hearsay and mystery, the creature first appeared in print in the Commonwealth Times in 1976.
+After several decades shrouded in hearsay and mystery, the creature appeared in print in the Commonwealth Times in 1976.
 The Times reported that W.W.
 Pool, a local bookkeeper who died in 1922, was “alleged to be a vampire.”

 A mausoleum bearing the inscription "WW Pool"